WordPress Hosting · Independent Advice WordPress hosting service

 Currently on shared hosting (GoDaddy, Bluehost, Hostinger)

 Shared WordPress hosting is the most common cause of slow site speed.
-Migrating to managed WordPress hosting (Kinsta, WP Engine, Cloudways) typically halves TTFB and lifts Lighthouse by 20+ points without any code changes.
+Migrating to managed WordPress hosting (Kinsta, WP Engine, Cloudways) halves TTFB and lifts Lighthouse by 20+ points without any code changes.

 02